Have a cuppa ...

 She sighed, ruffled my hair and said, “OK.”

 We hailed a jeepney and got in.
 We were squeezed tight against the other passengers.
 The music was blaring.
 I noticed some of the men glancing at Manding when she wasn’t looking.
-After a while, she yelled “Para!” and we got off.
+After a while, she yelled, “para!” and we got off.
 It was the center of town, where the banks, stores and hotels were.
 She took me straight to the bookstore, dropped my hand and hurriedly said, “Here you are.
 Gotta go now.”

 I backed away, bumping into an old lady.
-I ran to the jeepney stop, elbows shoving at anything and anybody, seeing the fingers down the cheek, down the cheek, down…
+I ran to the jeepney stop, elbows shoving at anything and anybody, seeing only the fingers down the cheek, down the cheek, down…

 “I hate Nancy Drew!”

-Angels weep at noon
+Angels Weep at Noon

-“Mommy, mommy, story!”
+"Mommy, mommy, mooommmy, stooorrry!"

 I blink and tear my eyes from the rivulets running down the windowpane.

 It was cold and wet, drumming, tearing wet.
-Typical mid-July typhoon in Manila.
+Typical mid-July weather in Manila.
 Rain falling with a vengeance, thick heavy sheets slashing every tree, jeepney and building.
 I held my shoes in one hand, the other bunching up my skirt to keep it out of the swirling water around my knees.
 I touched the sidewalk with my toes, feeling for open manholes, and made sure of firm cement before putting my foot down.

 Men tied the corners of their handkerchiefs around their heads, rolled up their pants and bent their heads to the wind.
 Students from the nearby university hugged their books and sloshed from one store awning to another.
 Street vendors hurriedly pushed their wooden carts loaded with boiled peanuts, fried banana rolls, barbecued chicken feet out of the rain, wiping the drops off their hair, arms and hands with a grimy face towel once they had found shelter.
 Three girls held hands, counted 1-2-3 after each step and laughed with their faces to the sky.
 Cars and jeepneys stalled, half-drowned on Taft Avenue.
-Teenage boys pushed what cars still ran across the flooded street and the drivers were only too happy to part with a few pesos to be able to go on their way.
-Children frolicked in the rain, throwing empty plastic bags, watching them ballooning up, then sinking, a glimmer of white or pink or blue or yellow.
+Teenage boys pushed what cars still ran across the flooded street, the drivers only too happy to part with a few pesos to be able to go on their way.
+Children frolicked in the rain, throwing empty plastic bags, watching them ballooning up, then sinking, a glimmer of pink, blue or yellow.

 I turned my head and the window of a blue Mitsubishi Pajero slid down.